inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/names.md

 A _Name_ record contains:

-- The name of the author splitted in `family name` and `given name`, or a single `name` attribute with the full name formatted as `<family name>, <given name>`.
+- The name of the author split in `family name` and `given name`, or a single `name` attribute with the full name formatted as `<family name>, <given name>`.
 Note that if `family name` and `given name` are present they will overwrite `name`.